wehlutyk/thesis/content/4-discussion.md

 However, these studies do not tell us the way utterances evolve semantically.
 Indeed, apart from the vector-based comparison of individual words for scoring matched and mismatched pairs in utterance alignments, none of the analyses we put forward have a grip on the meaning of the utterances, or on the change in meaning upon transformation.
-While it is noteworthy that it was still possible to extract reliable decompositions of the transformations without such information (as the manual evaluation of alignments attests), these analyses say little about changes in the content circulated by the utterances.
+While it is noteworthy that it was still possible to extract reliable decompositions of the transformations without such information (as the manual evaluation of alignments attests), these analyses say little about changes in the content circulated by the utterances.^[
-^[We also explored the semantic distance travelled by words upon replacement, and the possible hyponym-hypernym relationships between replaced and replacing words, but did not present the analyses in the previous chapter as they provided no additional insight about the process.
+We also explored the semantic distance travelled by words upon replacement, and the possible hyponym-hypernym relationships between replaced and replacing words, but did not present the analyses in the previous chapter as they provided no additional insight about the process.
 ]

 Let us show a few examples of the types of meaning change that were observed in the transmission chain experiments of the previous chapter.